caden-ringwood/Tripple_Ten_Projects/Projects/Oil-Well-Prediction/README.md

-# Oil Project
+# OilyGiant Oil Well Development Project

-This project analyzes and visualizes oil-related data to identify trends, patterns, and insights.
-It is part of a data analysis initiative to explore energy market behaviors and resource management.
+This project applies machine learning and statistical analysis to determine the most profitable region for developing new oil wells.
+It was completed as part of a data science program and demonstrates skills in predictive modeling, financial analysis, and risk evaluation.

 ---